-Section 2(10) of the Insurance Act, 1938, defines an Insurance Agent as an insurance agent licensed under Section 42 of the said Act and who received or agrees to receive payment by way of commission or other remuneration in consideration of his soliciting or procuring insurance business including business relating to the continuance, renewal or revival of policies of insurance.
+Section 2(10) of the Insurance Act, 1938, defines an Insurance Agent as an insurance agent who received or agrees to receive payment by way of commission or other remuneration in consideration of his soliciting or procuring insurance business including business relating to the continuance, renewal or revival of policies of insurance.

-Fist going in detail about the role of an insurance agent, we will discuss the standing of Insurance agent.
+First going in detail about the role of an insurance agent, we will discuss the standing of Insurance agent.

-Principal-Agent Relationship- Legal Implications and Status
+Principal-Agent relationship- Legal Implications and Status

 Sections 182 to 238 of the Indian Contract Act, 1872 govern the relationship between a Principal and an Agent.
 An insurance agency contract is also governed by the principles enshrined therein.
+An Agent

-An Agent ("Insurance Agent") is a person employed to do any act for another or to represent another in dealings with third persons.
+("Insurance Agent") is a person employed to do any act for another or to represent another in dealings with third persons.
 The function of an agent is to bring his principal into contractual relations with third persons.
 A Principal ("Insurer") is a person for whom the above act is done or who is so represented.